 Here's a step-by-step approach to help you craft compelling soundbites that resonate with your audience.

-Consider using a tool like Scrupp to gather data and insights that can inform your message.
+Consider using audience research methods like surveys, social media analytics, or focus groups to gather data and insights that can inform your message.

 Before you can create a soundbite, you need to identify your core message.
 What is the one thing you want people to remember?